hopeliz/audio-playlist/README.md

 5. Komodo Edit

 ## Credits
-Automated Certificate Creator was created by Hope E. Moore in June 2015.
+This Audio Playlist was created by Hope E. Moore for Ohio University's Office of Instructional Innovation in June 2015.
 Thank you to Matthew Dingo for the oportunity to create this.